nbouvier/iexec-lottery/README.md

 Duplicate config/config-example.ts to config/config-local.ts and config/config-test.ts if necessary
 Don't forget to fill in OracleTest (Oracle if viviani testnet) and OracleId properties with both GenericOracle contract address and your oracleId
+Also, don't forget to read the README.md file in the config foler
 <code>cp ./config/config-example.ts ./config/config-local.ts</code>
 <code>cp ./config/config-example.ts ./config/config-test.ts</code>